ouster/PDODblibBundle/README.md

 =================================================
 odbc_config --libs --longodbcversion --odbcini

-You may have to symlink to your actual odbc.ini and odbcinst.ini files!
+You may have to symlink to your actual odbc.ini and odbcinst.ini files depending on your requirements

 Test iSQL connect to SQL Server (requires NCLI driver setup)
 ===============================